masagrator/Status-Monitor-Overlay/README.md

 This is an overlay homebrew dedicated to Nintendo Switch.
 You need to have installed Tesla environment to use it.

-Interval between changes is set to 1s + vsync signal by default.
-You can change that to 200ms + vsync with con of higher Core #3 usage.
-In case of ~100% core load it can take more time refresh info about this core.
+Tool contains three modes to choose, each one is explained [here](https://github.com/masagrator/Status-Monitor-Overlay/blob/master/docs/modes.md).

-I have changed exit button from B to press and hold Left Stick + Right Stick.
+You can exit from selected mode by pressing and holding Left Stick + Right Stick.
+To exit from main menu press B.

-If you want to use it simultaneously with game, you need to first start game, then run this homebrew, next press Home button.
-Now input is detected by all apps.

 If it's not working in dock, you need to first start Status Monitor, then put Nintendo Switch to dock.

-# What is currently showing:
+# What is currently supported:
 - CPU Usage for each core (Cores #0-#2 are used by apps/games, Core #3 is used by OS, background processes and also Tesla overlays)
 - GPU Load
 - CPU, GPU & RAM actual frequency